cran/DGLMExtPois/README.md

 model estimation, dispersion testing and diagnosis of hyper-Poisson and Conway-Maxwell-Poisson regression models.

-## Funding

-The development of this packages is partially supported by the Spanish National Research Project TIN2015-68454-R.

 ## Installation

 You can install the released version of DGLMExtPois from